oasis-tcs/odf-tc/README.md

 The purpose of this project is to provide:

-1. Automated tooling for the artifacts of the OASIS ODF TC foremost for its specification and grammar.
+1. Automated tooling for the deliverables of the OASIS ODF TC foremost for its specification and grammar.
-2. Test documents according to the new features provided by the specification.
+2. Test documents according to the new ODF features provided by the specification.

 The project aligns to the [standard directory layout of a Maven build system](http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).